Spy Bugs: Definition, Classification and Types

-Software modifications can be made to smartphones, PCs – especially if equipped with a microphone and camera – monitors and TVs, VoIP phones, Wi-Fi printers.
+Software changes can be made to smartphones, PCs-especially those equipped with a microphone and camera-monitors and TVs, VoIP phones, and Wi-Fi printers.
 They can be performed with physical access to the device or remotely, with different levels of installation difficulty.
 They allow to activate microphones and cameras remotely and to transmit audio, video and data.

 21. Other Types of Bugs